Speckled Aloe at the campsite

 Where to find it at the campsite

-You’ll find Speckled Aloe in our “Cactus Garden” (nr.
+You’ll find Speckled Aloe in our “Jardin des Cactus” (nr.
 2 on the campsite plan) and “Jardin de la Pascalette” (nr.
 19).

 Identity